yuchuangu85/AndroidPerformanceMonitor/README.md

 # Android Performance Monitor [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.markzhai/blockcanary-android/badge.svg?style=flat)](https://maven-badges.herokuapp.com/maven-central/com.github.markzhai/blockcanary-android)
 A transparent ui-block detection library for Android, app only needs one-line-code to setup.

-The naming is to pay respect to the great library [LeakCanary](https://github.com/square/leakcanary), ui-related codes are modified from leakcanary's ui part.

-- 1.5.0 Add context that can stop monitor in debug mode.
-- 1.4.1 Bug fix.
-- 1.4.0 Bug fix, add onBlock interceptor in context.
-- 1.3.1 Enable configuration of label and icon.
-- 1.3.0 Add white-list and concern-package feature.

 # Getting started

 You may choose how to assemble them as you like.